-The different styles are very similar, the main differences are the following: The American Roulette features what is called ‘double zero’ that is, two different pockets, the ‘0’ and the ‘00’ as well as normal numbers, while the French/European Variation, which is normally used in UK, has only one zero pocket.
+The different styles are very similar.
+The main differences are the following: The American Roulette features what is called ‘double zero’ that is, two different pockets, the ‘0’ and the ‘00’ as well as normal numbers.
+At the same time, the French/European Variation, which is normally used in the UK, has only one zero pocket.

 The consequences to the odds are not much relevant, but they do exist.

 The other numbers are 1-36, and they have different colours, alternating between black and red.
-The zero pocket is green, or both zeros in the American version.
+The zero pockets are green, or both zeros in the American version.

 Inside and Outside Bets